Do Cats Need Sunlight For Their Health?

 How Can I Protect My Cat from Too Much Sun Exposure in Summer?

 Do indoor cats need sunlight because they don’t get to go outside?
 The answer is probably the opposite!
-While cats love sunlight and warmth, they don’t necessarily need it for biological needs in the same way humans do.
-Protecting your cat from too much direct sunlight is probably more important than trying to give them more access to it.
+While cats love daylight and warmth, they don’t necessarily need it for biological needs in the same way humans do.
+Protecting your feline from too much direct sunlight is probably more important than trying to give them more access to it.

 You can follow these simple steps to protect your cat from direct sunlight include: